KariNarhi/todo-app/README.md

 # Todo App

 This is a simple Todo app made with Angular.
 It also uses Angular Material components and Flex-layout.
+The data is hard coded into the CRUD service.

 ---